Do We Need Large VLMs for Spotting Soccer Actions?: Introduction

+We explore this question by proposing a text based action spotting pipeline using an LLM-as-a-judge setup, following \cite{zheng2023judging}.
+We investigate whether expert commentary is enough for current LLMs to infer actions from, and if it is comparable to heavy video based action spotter VLMs.
+We also study the improvement in action spotting as time taken per match and the independence from video processing compute.To this end, we provide the following contributions:

-\begin{itemize} \item We utilize the SoccerNet Echoes \cite{SN-ECHOES} dataset, which contains timestamped commentary of soccer matches, to reformulate action spotting as a text-based task. \item We design and implement a three-LLM system that judges the commentary based on outcome (goals, cards), excitement (crowd reactions, dramatic moments), and tactics (substitutions, formations). \item We demonstrate that fine-grained commentary, in many cases, provides comparable or even superior information for event detection compared to visual cues. \item We show that, by focusing on commentary alone, it is possible to detect key events reliably, highlighting the potential of language-centric models for sports analytics. \end{itemize}
+\begin{itemize} \item We redesign action spotting as a text based task as compared to a visual based task, utilising the Soccernet-Echoes dataset \cite{SN-ECHOES}. \item We design and implement a three-LLM system that judges the commentary based on outcome , excitement, and tactics. \item We demonstrate that expert commentary, in many cases, provides comparable information for event detection compared to visual cues. \item We show that, by focusing on commentary alone, it is possible to detect key events reliably, highlighting the potential of language-centric models for sports analytics. \end{itemize}

 The rest of the paper is structured as follows.
 Section \ref{sec: related-works} discusses present literature around using text-based inputs for video tasks and action spotting in soccer matches.
 Section \ref{sec: methodology} explains our proposed framework in detail.
 Section \ref{sec: eval} sheds light on the experimental setup and quantitative results.
 Finally we discuss some limitations in Section \ref{sec: limitations}.